Discrimination: a few clarifications

 - Antidiscrimination Act: disability, religious or ideological beliefs, sexual orientation, age, wealth, civil status, political beliefs, trade union beliefs, health status, physical or genetic characteristics, birth, social background and language

-Unia is competent for 17 of the 19 discrimination criteria.
+Unia is competent for all the discrimination criteria, except gender and language.
 A separate institute has been set up in Belgium for the criterion sex: the Institute for the Equality of Women and Men.
 There is no government body or agency in Belgium which has been assigned specific competence for the criterion language.

 - Direct discrimination occurs when you are badly treated for a quality which the law protects against.
 For example, you are rejected in a recruitment process because of your dark skin.